Table of Contents

 You should also read the post by local Search and Rescue Manager, Michael Coyle, How to Kill Yourself Snowshoeing.

-Make sure to know the trail conditions before you head out, follow standard safety practices, and always carry the Ten Essentials.
+Make sure to know the trail conditions before you head out, follow regular safety practices, leave a trip plan, and always carry The Essentials!

 1. Whistler Train Wreck